This section of the website contains some

 I wonder if he's got me right?

-That I am soon to be the absent father of a baby girl.
+That I am soon to be the absent father of a

 Do I really look so rotten?